ErpNetDocs/dev/auth/automating-installation.md

 - Provide `applicationUri` in the query string.

-### Public clients require a valid redirectUrl.
+### Public clients require a valid redirectUri.

 Cause:

-- `clientType=Public` but `redirectUrl` is missing or invalid.
+- `clientType=Public` but `redirectUri` is missing or invalid.

 Resolution:

-- Provide a valid `redirectUrl` (and ensure it meets the HTTPS requirement in production).
+- Provide a valid `redirectUri` (and ensure it meets the HTTPS requirement in production).

 ### Public clients must allow impersonation for at least one user type (internal or community).